Motorola Looking to Japan

 The few foreign phones that have been introduced have failed to attract Japanese users, as their designs did not appeal to Japanese tastes.
 The models also lacked some key features, such as standard technology that allows users to easily write text messages in Japanese, creating the impression that they were inferior to Japanese phones.
 “We want to do more (in Japan),” Zander said.
 “This could be a big market for us, and we’re not happy with what we’ve done so far in handsets.”

-As noted on WWJ recently, several local OEM’s are looking for global partnerships and Moto would be a natural fit to increase domestic and international sales for both parties.
+As we recently noted here, several local OEM’s are looking for global partnerships and Moto would be a natural fit to increase domestic and international sales for both parties.
 This article’s comment that “models also lacked some key features, such as standard technology that allows users to easily write text messages in Japanese, creating the impression that they were inferior to Japanese phones” is a classic example of non-Japanese makers’ lack of attention to detail.
 A local partner would clearly be beneficial in many ways, and watching how this initiative plays out will be interesting.

 Full article here.